andrzejSulkowski/gitorial-vs-code-extension/README.md

 ## Development

-For comprehensive information on setting up the development environment, understanding the project architecture, and contributing to the extension, please see the [Gitorial Development Guide](./docs/DEVELOPMENT.md).
+For comprehensive information on setting up the development environment, understanding the project architecture, and contributing to the extension, please see the [Development Guide](./DEVELOPMENT.md).

 ### Quick Start
 ```bash